 In today’s business world, digital is critical to any business.
 And it doesn’t matter whether you’re profit or non-profit business – you are a business and you need to run like one.
 In today’s digital age of cell phones and internet searches, all businesses are digital whether you like it or not.
 If you don’t embrace the idea, you face extinction.

 Also, you have to recognize your competition.
-Yes , museums and historic organizations have competition.
-The fact is, if your competition is digital and you’re not, their message gets out faster and cheaper, their base and their potential new base gets information, and they have the ability to engage.
-It’s no longer acceptable to just having a site on the internet.
-You have to know what do you with your site (or sites) to engage with your audience that brings your data.
-So what data are you going to gather that can be analyzed to create “actionable data”?
+Yes, museums and historic organizations have competition.
+If your competition is digital and you’re not, their message gets out faster and cheaper, their base and potential new base get information, and they can engage.
+It’s no longer acceptable to just have a site on the internet.
+You have to know what you do with your site (or sites) to engage with your audience that brings your data.
+So what data will you gather that can be analyzed to create “actionable data”?
 It has to be data that you can do something with it.

-Take genealogy research for example.
+Take genealogy research, for example.
 Many historical societies have archives of local artifacts.
-People today don’t take a trip to you as a first choice, they go to the internet.
-So let’s say you have a website and tag some reference materials that you do have that allow people to get hooked to you as a reference source.
-You’re now staring a relationship.
+People today don’t take a trip to you as a first choice; they go to the internet.
+So, let’s say you have a website and tag some reference materials that allow people to get hooked on you as a reference source.
+You’re now starting a relationship.
 Say you have files of families that are buried in the local cemetery.
-A possible solution is to post the names of the files you have on record.
-State if you have photos, history, background or whatever.
-Then create a “Visitor Request Form” on the same page.
-Now you have a chance to communicate, to assist, and to get them to come see and learn what you’re all about.
-So create the ability to inform, but work to build your base.
+A possible solution is to post the names of your files on record.
+State if you have photos, history, background, or whatever.
+Then, create a “Visitor Request Form” on the same page.
+Now, you can communicate, assist, and get them to see and learn what you’re all about.
+So, create the ability to inform, but work to build your base.

-Also track what people are looking for.
-Maybe it’s genealogy, or local history, or the history of their new home, or a local historic site.
+Also, track what people are looking for.
+Maybe it’s genealogy, local history, the history of their new home, or a local historic site.
 Gather that information.
-Now you have actionable data.
-Now create programs that support those requests and you’ve now created a way to engage.
+Now, you have actionable data.
+Create programs that support those requests, and you’ve created a way to engage.

 Age Matters

 People usually associate historical societies with “the older scene”.
-But did you know there are all kinds of audiences out there.
+But did you know there are all kinds of audiences out there?
 But let’s face it.
-Peoples lives are different today then they where when historical societies and museums were being created.
-The back in the early to mid 1900’s.
+People’s lives are different today than they were when historical societies and museums were being created—back in the early to mid-1900s.
 The nuclear family is no longer nuclear.
 Fathers work, mothers work.
-Kids are involved in more programs than ever before and the fight for free time is an all out battle.
-So if you want to go after an age group, you have to offer them something.
+Kids are involved in more programs than ever, and the fight for free time is an all-out battle.
+So if you want to go after an age group, you must offer them something.
 And in today’s social environment, adults levitate towards food and alcohol.
 It’s just a fact.
-So do your programs, events, activities have what they want given their limited time?
+So, given their limited time, do your programs, events, and activities have what they want?
 Or does the group or activity benefit their children?
 If the answer is yes, you’re heading in the right direction.

-While most think that history is hundreds of years ago, or the revolutionary war, civil war, or any war for that matter, there’s history for any age.
+While most think history is hundreds of years ago, or the Revolutionary War, Civil War, or any war, there’s history for any age.
 Here’s an example.
-A local historic organization wanted to expand into a young historian program for children and young adults so they’ve started to create programs for young adults and children.
+A local historical organization wanted to expand into a young historian program for children and young adults, so they’ve started to create programs for young adults and children.
 The point is if you engage the children, the parents follow.
-Or vise versa, if a parent thinks the program is good for their child, they’ll engage.
-Scholarships, Script writing, sleepovers, camps, or contests all are ways to engage youthful historians.
+Or vice versa, if a parent thinks the program is good for their child, they’ll engage.
+Scholarships, Script writing, sleepovers, camps, or contests can engage youthful historians.
 And don’t forget to get your data.

-Image: An example of two programs created for children and young historians for The Historical Society of the Somerset Hills based in Basking Ridge, New Jersey.
-Both programs are designed to expand membership thru children, but to keep the parents engaged as well.
+Image: An example of two programs created for children and young historians for The Historical Society of the Somerset Hills, based in Basking Ridge, New Jersey.
+Both programs are designed to expand membership through children but also keep the parents engaged.

 Gather Data On What You Do

-Recently I took on a task to review a historical society’s records.
-Most societies have in their charter have the obligation to keep records of meetings, treasury reports, and annual reports.
+Recently, I reviewed a historical society’s records.
+Most societies, in their charters, have the obligation to keep records of meetings, treasury reports, and annual reports.
 These reports are typically approved as the “official book of record.”
-It’s really the only place where your history is being captured so it’s really important to keep accurate records.
+It’s really the only place where your history is being captured, so it’s really important to keep accurate records.

 An important factor when keeping these records is their consistency.
 The best way to be consistent is to create a series of templates and stick to them month after month, year after year.
-If you do this, you’ll have the ability to compare in later years and you’ll notice that it’s an easier read due to the fact that you actually get used to reading and you start looking for anomalies (which turn into interesting stories to research).
+If you do this, you’ll be able to compare in later years, and you’ll notice that it’s an easier read because you actually get used to reading and start looking for anomalies (which turn into interesting stories to research).

 Metrics That Matter

-In any business you need to measure what you do so you can later compare your goal estimates against what you actually recorded.
-Do this any you’ll know if you’re successful.
-And if you didn’t reach your goal, you can have discussion on what to change for next time.
+In any business, you need to measure what you do so you can later compare your goal estimates against what you actually recorded.
+Do this, and you’ll know if you’re successful.
+And if you didn’t reach your goal, you can discuss what to change for next time.
 It’s a circular process.

-Now you have your source data, the next step is to define a set of metrics to gather.
+Now that you have your source data, the next step is to define a set of metrics to gather.
 You’re looking for what I refer to as “metrics that matter” or “actionable metrics.”
-Another thing consider are are Key Performance Indicators or KPI’s.
-These KPI’s are what will drive your organization forward.
-It’s where you set goals, measure, then create actions to reach the KPI goal over time.
+Another thing to consider are Key Performance Indicators, or KPIs.
+These KPIs are what will drive your organization forward.
+It’s where you set goals, measure, and then create actions to reach the KPI goal over time.

 Like a business, a historical society should measure what they do.
 They need to gather actionable data that you can use to make future decisions for the direction and focus of your organization.

-A few suggestions to measure include; events, activities, and programs (by registration, attendance, revenue, and expense).
+A few suggestions to measure include events, activities, and programs (by registration, attendance, revenue, and expense).
 You might also include membership attendance and new membership registrations.
-As mentioned earlier, always perform a post survey to get participant feedback about what they liked and what they would like to see next time.
-Experience shows that getting the feedback before they leave is the most effective.
+As mentioned earlier, always perform a post-survey to get participants’ feedback about what they liked and what they would like to see next time.
+Experience shows that getting feedback before they leave is the most effective.
 If you try to communicate via email or letter after the participants leave the responses will be very low, typically 1-5%.

-Key performance indicators are fairly straightforward and over time become the drivers to your organizations success to reach your goals.
-We recommend you measure monthly and annually.
-Below are a few suggested indicators that you can gather to set expectations/goals for the year based on where you were, where you are, and where you want to be.
+Key performance indicators are fairly straightforward and, over time, become the drivers of your organization’s success in reaching its goals.
+We recommend measuring monthly and annually.
+Below are a few suggested indicators to gather to set expectations/goals for the year based on where you were, where you are, and where you want to be.

 Over time your organization will mature on how best to gather and measure these metrics.
 If you set goals to these metrics, they become indicators.
 You can now create a plan to move your organization forward and it’s not subjective, you have data to back you up.

-Over time, as you gather this data, modify your goals and objectives that help you better achieve your goals.
+Over time, as you gather this data, modify your goals and objectives to help you better achieve them.
 Be glad you have a gathering process, a review process, and a goal process.
-It’s these processes that are a foundation to your future and your survival.
-Fail to gather, analyze, and adapt and you risk death.
+These processes are a foundation for your future and your survival.
+Fail to gather, analyze, and adapt, and you risk death.

 Final Thoughts

 EVERY EVENT, ACTIVITY, or PROGRAM provides data.
-You just have to be smart enough to either ask for it or get it.
+You just have to be smart enough to ask for it or get it.
 Get feedback from the kids.
 Get feedback from the parents.
-And keep the goal in mind all the time… raise visitation, deepen engagement, and improve investment outcomes.
+Keep the goal in mind all the time: raise visitation, deepen engagement, and improve investment outcomes.

 About the Author

 Brooks Betz is a freelance writer who often writes for the T3C Idea Exchange.
-Brooks was originally from Westfield, New Jersey and resides now in Basking Ridge, New Jersey where he volunteers for a number of historic minded organizations that preserve and promote history.
+Brooks was originally from Westfield, New Jersey, and resides now in Basking Ridge, New Jersey, where he volunteers for several historic-minded organizations that preserve and promote history.
 He can be reached via the T3C Contact Us page.